Vaasgeet/gcadapter-oc-kmod/README.md

 ## Installing

+Open your command prompt and enter you git directory.
+Now run `git clone https://github.com/Vaasgeet/gcadapter-oc-kmod` and `cd gcadapter-oc-kmod/`.

+Running `chmod u+x ubuntuinstaller.sh` and `sudo ./ubuntuinstaller.sh` should do the job.
+The module will be loaded on boot and set to 1000 Hz mode.
+You might need to execute `sudo ./ubuntuinstaller.sh` each time you upgrade your kernel.

 A PKGBUILD is available for Arch Linux in `packaging/`.
 This package uses DKMS to install and auto-update the module when the kernel is updated.
 A configuration file is added to load the module automatically on boot.

-Prepackaged versions can be found under "Releases".
+Prepackaged versions can be found under https://github.com/hannesmann/gcadapter-oc-kmod/releases.

-For Ubuntu and Pop!OS running `chmod u+x ubuntuinstaller.sh` and `sudo ./ubuntuinstaller.sh`should do the job.
-The module will be loaded on boot and set to 1000 Hz mode.

-For other distros copying the module to an appropriate directory under `/usr/lib/modules`, running `sudo depmod` and creating a file called `/usr/lib/modules-load.d/gcadapter-oc.conf` with the contents `gcadapter_oc` should be enough to load the module automatically.
-You'll need to rebuild the module and copy every time you upgrade your kernel so I don't recommend it!

 ## Changing the polling rate